 How to identify fire ants, the impact of these pest ants, fire ant biology, ecology and frequently asked questions.

-If you work or live in a fire ant restricted area you need to know about restrictions on moving certain risk items, restricted areas and waste facilities
+If you work or live in a fire ant biosecurity zone you need to know about restrictions on moving materials that can carry fire ants

-What is being done to eradicate fire ants including aerial surveys and treatment, current research, how you can become a volunteer and more
+What is being done to eradicate fire ants including treatment and surveillance activities, and how you can become a volunteer.

 Forms and notifications